-- 202. Regulation 64 applies to plant or structures that include a space that is or is intended to be a confined space. - 203.
-Sub-regulation 64(2) imposes a duty on a designer, manufacturer, importer or supplier of the plant or structure, and a person who installs or constructs the plant or structure to ensure that the need for any person to enter the space and the risk of a person inadvertently entering the space are eliminated, so far as is reasonably practicable. - 204.
-Sub-regulation 64(3) prescribes that if elimination is not possible, the need to enter the space or the risk of a person inadvertently entering the space then the need or risk should be minimised so far as is reasonably practicable, the space should be designed with a safe means of entry and exit, and the risk to health and safety of any person who enters the space must be eliminated so far as is reasonably practicable and if that is not possible, minimised so far as is reasonably practicable.
+- 196. Regulation 64 applies to plant or structures that include a space that is or is intended to be a confined space. - 197.
+Sub-regulation 64(2) imposes a duty on a designer, manufacturer, importer or supplier of the plant or structure, and a person who installs or constructs the plant or structure to ensure that the need for any person to enter the space and the risk of a person inadvertently entering the space are eliminated, so far as is reasonably practicable. - 198.
+Sub-regulation 64(3) prescribes that if elimination is not possible, the need to enter the space or the risk of a person inadvertently entering the space then the need or risk should be minimised so far as is reasonably practicable, the space should be designed with a safe means of entry and exit, and the risk to health and safety of any person who enters the space must be eliminated so far as is reasonably practicable and if that is not possible, minimised so far as is reasonably practicable. - 199.
+The maximum penalty for contravening regulation 64 is the tier E monetary penalty.